What is the IntelliJ Platform?

 See the build number ranges page for more information about build numbers corresponding to version numbering.

 Typically, an IDE that is based on the IntelliJ Platform will include the

-This is how the IDEA Ultimate team work, and they contribute code to both the custom plugins and the IntelliJ Platform itself.
+This is how the IDEA Ultimate team works, and they contribute code to both the custom plugins and the IntelliJ Platform itself.